shepherliu/filename-space/README.md

  There are some features which maybe attract you:

- 1. using filename-space, you can register a ".fil" name to bind your wallet address.
+ 1. using filename-space, you can register a ".fns" name to bind your wallet address.

  2. stack to mint, you must stack some eth tokens to mint a name nft. and when you burn it, it will return the stack fees to your wallet.